The 9 best hair dryers for curly hair, reviewed by our curly experts

 A little bit loud

 It makes sense that this curly haircare brand has created a drier specifically with curls in mind.
-They’ve focused their area of innovation on the diffuser, which is the biggest we’ve ever used - or seen.
-At 8 inches, it's practically the size of a dinner plate.
-When you consider most hover at about half that (ghd's is 5 inches), it's a pretty notable USP.
+They’ve focused their area of innovation on the diffuser, which is the biggest we’ve ever used – or seen.
+At eight inches, it's practically the size of a dinner plate.
+When you consider most hover at about half that (ghd's is just five), it's a pretty notable USP.

 I used it on my relatively short, shoulder-length hair and I will admit that the diffuser felt a bit necessarily big for me.
-However, if you have long or very thick hair, this will be a huge time saver - it's practically achievable to fit three peoples’ worth of hair into the thing.
+However, if you have long or very thick hair (or both), it will be a huge time saver.

-This uses a lot of hair health-boosting technology, like ionizing and ceramic tech to prevent frizz.
-It also comes with a smoothing attachment, should you want a sleeker blow-dry, as well as a pic attachment for type 4 coils.
-In short, it's a brilliant option at a fair price point and the best hair dryer for curly hair created by a curly brand.
+Putting shape and curl definition at the forefront, this dryer uses a lot of hair health-boosting technology, like ionising and ceramic tech to prevent frizz.
+It also comes with a smoothing attachment, should you want to create a sleek finish, as well as a pik attachment for type 4 coils.
+In short, it's a brilliant option at a reasonable price point and the best hair dryer for curly hair created by a dedicated curl brand.

 Best luxury hair dryer for curly hair